 Holt believes the scale and innovation at AWS sets it apart from older rivals.

-"They're managing this massive infrastructure at hyper-scale, and the costs of them doing awesome security is tiny on a per customer basis, but it's incredibly valuable for them to do it," he says.
+"They're managing this massive infrastructure at hyper-scale, and the costs of them doing awesome security is tiny on a per customer basis, but it's incredibly valuable for them to do it," he said.

 "Go and talk to some of the other vendors and it's basically just an old style data centre that happens to be in the cloud.
 That's not quite the same...
 If you're competing on your ability to run infrastructure, then you've really lost already.
 Compete on your user experiences, compete on top-line, compete on speed, compete on all sorts of things.
 But don't compete on the ability to run services.